 A Man with Vision

 The man responsible, at least in part for that is Jeff Timan, the Director of Gardening and Art at the resort.
 Timan is a man of vision in both a creative and business sense.
-I had an opportunity to sit down with him to discuss his role at the Hacienda Del Sol Ranch Resort from both a creative standpoint as well as business.
+I had an opportunity to discuss with him his role at the Hacienda Del Sol Luxury Guest Ranch Resort.
+We chatted about his role creatively as well as the business side.

 Timan grew up in Tucson and was the son of a businessperson who channeled his creativity through painting as a hobby.
 Therefore, both business and art have been a common thread throughout his Timan’s life.